richarddahl/uno/REFACTOR.md

 - No legacy code should be registered or imported unless refactored for DI, config, and error handling compliance
 - Strict separation of bounded contexts and modularity
 - Comprehensive, up-to-date documentation is required for all public APIs and patterns
+- API output must use canonical domain models (`model_dump()`); output DTOs are prohibited.
+Input DTOs are permitted only for request validation if domain construction is too strict for user input.

 ---